 It feels so good that I didn’t stop there.
 Today I’m on my tenth day without chocolate because apparently I’m quite sensitive to that, too (in a different way).
 And again, it has been so much easier to give up than I ever imagined.
 But that’s another story for another time.

 © 2018 Susan Meyer.
 All rights reserved.
-To use any or all of this blog post, include this exactly: Susan Meyer (River-Bliss.com) is a contemplative photographer, writer, and educator who lives on the Hudson River.
-Her work combines her passion for photography and writing with her deep interest in the nature of mind and perception and her love of the natural world.
+To use any or all of this article, include this exactly: Susan Meyer (SusanTaraMeyer.com) is a photographer, writer, clutter coach, feng shui consultant, and mindfulness teacher whose work is infused with a deep interest in the nature of mind and appreciation of the natural world.
+She lives on the Hudson River in Upstate New York.